thwolter/vectra/docs/vector.md

 # Vector Store Integration

 Embedding and retrieval are handled by the `src/vector` package.
-The worker transforms parsed documents into embeddings, writes them to PGVector, and records ingestion fingerprints to prevent duplicates.
+The worker transforms parsed documents into embeddings, writes them to PGVector, and records parser/chunker/embedding fingerprints to detect duplicates.
 This page explains how the components fit together and how to extend them.

 ## DocumentIngestor (`src/vector/ingestor.py`)

 - Loads the owning job to resolve the document digest and tenant context.
 - Skips ingestion when no documents are provided (e.g., parser returned nothing).
-- Checks for existing embeddings by computing an `IngestionVersion` fingerprint (`collection + settings snapshot`).
+- Checks for existing embeddings by computing the current `IngestionVersion` (parser/chunker/embedding fingerprints).
 If present, raises `EmbeddingsAlreadyExistError`.
 - Batches documents with `batch_documents_by_tokens`, updates metadata (`chunk_id`, `digest`), and calls `PGVector.aadd_documents`.
-- Records the run via `IngestionRepository.create`, storing the job id and configuration fingerprint.
+- Records the run via `IngestionRepository.create`, storing the job id and the parser/chunker/embedding fingerprints that produced the embeddings.

 ### Metadata Contract